function-gallery/function-template/README.md

 - /r/sat/SOME_SAT_NUMBER                     : the first 100 inscription ids on a sat.
 - /r/sat/SOME_SAT_NUMBER/SOME_PAGE           : the set of 100 inscription ids of SOME_SAT_NUMBER on SOME_PAGE.
 - /r/sat/SOME_SAT_NUMBER/at/SOME_INDEX       : the inscription id at SOME_INDEX of all inscriptions on a sat.

+## FFLATE

+You can compress your script and get get about a 60% saving.
+We've included FFlate out of the box in the seed file.
+Simply use deflateScript(ordId)

+To compress... will ad code later

 ## Three.js